 Cost of Food in Amsterdam

 I found the price of food in Amsterdam to be similar to London.
 Some examples of what I ate and what I paid are:

 Lunch & Coffee at a nice cafe in the Centre – €16.20

 Brunch at Drovers Dog with coffee in Zeeburg – €14.90

 Starter and Main at a Noodle Bar in the Centre – €19.45

 Dutch Fries with Mayonnaise from a stall – €3.00

 A trip to Amsterdam doesn’t mean buying tickets for lots of attractions.
 The only tourist sightseeing thing I did and paid for was a boat trip.
 I really enjoyed it and I learned a lot from the commentary so I’d highly recommend going on a boat trip to Amsterdam, even if you are on a budget.
 I booked this at a stand in the city and paid €16.00 for an hour trip.
 Here are some boat trips in Amsterdam for a reasonable price:

-I hope this post helps you out and convinces you that even popular cities like Amsterdam can be done on a budget if you really want to visit but don’t have much money to visit!
+I hope this post helps you out and convinces you that you can visit Amsterdam on a Budget and have a Budget Weekend in Amsterdam!

 To look up accommodation in Amsterdam check out Booking.com!